-June is Pride Month and we’re celebrating with tech
+June is Pride Month, and this year we’re celebrating with tech

 We’ve always been big supporters of diversity in STEM, and with June being Pride Month, we’re highlighting the tech brands celebrating the LGBTQ+ community in fun – colourful – ways.
 The following limited-edition releases are some of our favourites.